-The modules are presented as three distinct investigations that can be implemented separately or concurrently as a modular set.
+The modules are presented in three distinct investigations that can be implemented separately or concurrently as a modular set.
 Each module requires setup of the fruit fly environments and anesthetization chambers (described in the following sections).
-Setup procedures are simple and can be performed by students from middle grades up.
-Data from investigations will offer sufficient evidence for students to formulate working explanations on the effect of each variable (i.e., initial population, food availability, space availability) on population growth.
-Thus, the modules work well early in a unit on population dynamics, interactions within ecosystems, and similar topics.
+Setup procedures are simple and can be performed by students from middle grades and beyond.
+Data from investigations will offer sufficient evidence for students to formulate working explanations on the effect each variable (i.e, initial population, food availability, space availability) has on population growth.
+Thus, modules work well early in a unit of study on population dynamics, interactions within ecosystems, and similar topics addressed in NGSS and undergraduate level coursework in biological sciences.
 Table 1 summarizes variables explored in the modules and expected outcomes.